DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-09-why-do-we-need-a-register-of-placement-schools.md

 There is currently no central register of placement schools.
 Each service in the Becoming a teacher (BAT) service line holds or displays school data separately:

-- Publish teacher training courses (Publish) requires providers to input school details as part of the course setup
+- Publish teacher training courses (Publish) requires providers to input school details as part of the publication of each course

-- Find teacher training courses (Find) displays schools as part of the course information
+- Find teacher training courses (Find) uses the location of placement schools attached to courses to power the location search function.
+In addition, providers can choose to display the schools as part of the course information

-- Apply for teacher training (Apply) lets candidates view and choose from available placement schools
+- Apply for teacher training (Apply) lets candidates view and choose from available placement schools, if the provider has allowed this, but the default setting is for the information to be no longer displayed

-- Register trainee teachers captures where a placement took place
+- Register trainee teachers enabled providers to add the placement schools to a trainee record, to capture where the trainee undertook their placements

 Because this data is not centralised or consistent, the same problems arise that led us to create the [Register of training providers](/register-of-training-providers/why-we-need-a-register-of-training-providers/):